 Chronology/Biography of Henry Purcell:

-1660: (May) King Charles the Second arrives back in London after the Interregnum.
-(July) John Hingeston, Purcell’s godfather appointed as the Tuner and Repairer of His Majesties Wind Instruments.
+1660: In May King Charles the Second arrives back in London after the Interregnum.
+In July John Hingeston, Purcell’s godfather was appointed as the Tuner and Repairer of His Majesties Wind Instruments.

 1663: Birth of his brother Daniel who was also later to become a composer.